ojokure/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 # else if it does not break ? we half the number of floors from f(mid_floor) to the highest_floor and set that to

-# our new f and keep halfing till and checking a floor less than f till we get to the threshold.
+# our new f and keep halfing f and checking a floor less than f till we get to the threshold.

 # runtime complexity of O(log n) worst case and best case O(1)